Design of Distributed Reconfigurable Robotics Systems with ReconROS: Evaluation

 \subsection{Mechatronics Model}

-To showcase the suitability of {\sc ReconROS} for distributed hardware-accelerated ROS2 applications we present the mechatronics model~\cite{Lienen_2019} shown in Figure~\ref{fig:bop_construction}.
+To showcase the suitability of {\sc ReconROS} for distributed hardware-accelerated ROS 2 applications we present the mechatronics model~\cite{Lienen_2019} shown in Figure~\ref{fig:bop_construction}, that we have physically implemented.
 The model comprises three ball-on-plate stations that are able to balance a mechanical platform such that a ball thrown onto the platform does not fall off.
-To this end we employ a Stewart platform \cite{stewart_platform} that allows the system to move an object in six degrees of freedom, including linear translations in $x$, $y$ and $z$ direction but also three rotations (pitch, roll, and yaw).
+To this end we employ a Stewart platform \cite{stewartplatform} that allows the system to move an object in six degrees of freedom, including linear translations in $x$, $y$ and $z$ direction but also three rotations (pitch, roll, and yaw).
 Stewart platforms are perfectly suitable for high dynamic mechatronics applications such as flight simulators or telescopes.
 In our setup, we drive six servo motors by pulse-width modulated signals to adjust corresponding angles between the motor axes and the legs connecting to the platform, which then results in the wanted movement.
 To capture the position $(x,y)$ of the ball on the platform we use a resistive touchscreen mounted on the surface of the platform.
 Additionally, each ball-on-plate station is equipped with a monitor, and a camera is capturing all stations.

 The computing infrastructure includes three ZedBoards, as outlined in Figure~\ref{fig:bop_construction}.
-Each ZedBoard is equipped with a Xilinx Zynq-7020 platform FPGA and runs Ubuntu 18.04 and {\sc ReconROS} based on ROS2 dashing.
-The servo actors and touchscreen sensors are connected to ZedBoard-Main, the camera is connected to ZedBoard-1 and the monitor inputs on the three ball-on-plate stations are driven by a ZedBoard each.
+Each ZedBoard is equipped with a Xilinx Zynq-7020 platform FPGA and runs Ubuntu 18.04 and {\sc ReconROS} based on ROS 2 dashing.
+The servo actuators and touchscreen sensors are connected to ZedBoard-Main, the camera is connected to ZedBoard-1 and the monitor inputs on the three ball-on-plate stations are driven by a ZedBoard each.
 All compute platforms are connected in an Ethernet network.